IkeLongo/My-Application1/README.md

 ## Lab 2

 ### App Description
 `TODO://` My Application has one flashcard already made.
 The flashcard, when clicked, shows the answer to the question.
-The user can add a new questions and answer with the '+' icon in the bottom left hand of the screen.
-The user can cancel the new flashcard action by clicked on the 'x' icon in the bottom right hand of the screen.
+The user can add a new questions and answer with the '+' icon in the bottom right of the main screen.
+The user can save the new question with the 'save' icon in the bottom left of the new card screen.
+The user can cancel the new flashcard by clicking on the 'x' icon in the bottom right of the new card screen.

 ### App Walk-though